-They came to America live righteous and spiritual lives, rather than to get rich.
+They came to America to live righteous and spiritual lives, rather than to get rich.
 And they didn’t let just anyone join their movement.

-Most of the Puritans who came to New England were prosperous middle-class families.
-They were different from the poor, single male immigrants who predominated immigration to other regions of America.
-They were highly literate and skilled, unlike the immigrants to Virginia, 75 percent of whom were servants.
+Most of the Puritans who came to New England came from prosperous middle-class families.
+They differed from the poor, single male immigrants who dominated immigration to other regions of America.
+They had skills and they could read, unlike the immigrants to Virginia, 75 percent of whom were servants.

 ‘Great Giddiness’ To Leave England

 The Pilgrams weren’t the first Europeans to populate New England.
 Anglican fishermen and fur traders set up temporary settlements along the coast.
 Many worked for the Council of New England, a joint stock company set up by Sir Fernando Gorges and 40 friends.
 Gorges intended to create an aristocratic Anglican colony living off fish and furs.
 It failed, and the Massachusetts Bay Company took over the charter.

 The Pilgrims of Plymouth Colony had the most extreme beliefs of the Puritan sect.
 They wanted complete separation from the corrupt Anglican church.
 More moderate Puritans only sought to purify and reform the Church of England.